gyselax/gyselalibxx/docs/first_steps/DDC_in_gyselalibxx.md

 In order to initialise the data storage to the correct size, a `FieldMem` is initialised by providing the `IdxRange` on which the values are defined.

-In Gyselalibxx the alias `FieldMemX` is usually defined in `geometry.hpp` to describe the memory block for a field defined on the all or part of `GridX`..
+In Gyselalib++ the alias `FieldMemX` is usually defined in `geometry.hpp` to describe the memory block for a field defined on the all or part of `GridX`..
 E.g:

 ```cpp
 FieldMemXVx<double> distribution_function_2d_alloc(idx_range_x_vx);
 ```

-In Gyselalibxx the functions are almost all defined using real numbers.
+In Gyselalib++ the functions are almost all defined using real numbers.
 The additional alias `DFieldMemX` is therefore defined to represent a real function defined on all or part of `GridX`.
 E.g:

 ```cpp
 DFieldMemRThetaPhiVparMu distribution_function_2d_alloc(idx_range_radial_poloidal_toroidal_velocity_mu);